 To start, I’ll cover the basics of stacking your light and dark frames in DeepSkyStacker to improve the signal-to-noise ratio of your final image.

 Then, we can bring the stacked image into Adobe Photoshop for further image processing.

 Assessing Your Data

 In this tutorial, I’ll use the best 17 frames I photographed of the Lagoon Nebula back in June of 2013.
-The exposures are 5 minutes each @ ISO 1600.
+The exposures were captured using a Canon DSLR camera, and are 5 minutes each @ ISO 1600.
 The software I use to view and organize my raw photo files is Adobe Bridge.

 Subtracting Dark Frames

 To help create a smooth image with an adequate signal-to-noise ratio, I took dark frames of the same exposure length and temperature, with the lens cap on.
 This is a very important step in my stacking process, and it does a great job of removing much of the noise in my images taken using such a high ISO.

 Dark frames must be the same length as your “light” frames (the actual photos of the object), and they also must be the same temperature.
 I usually do this while I am tearing down my imaging equipment at the end of the night.
 I have seen the best results when I take 10-15 dark frames.